 “Being able to drive or having friends who can drive is the difference between going out and staying home on a Saturday night,” said study author Monica Deza, an assistant professor of economics.
 “It seemed intuitive to us that having a curfew on driving hours affected the probability that teenagers would get themselves into trouble.”

 Researchers stopped short of saying the study proves a cause-and-effect link, rather, they just noted that there was an association between teen driving curfews and reduced juvenile crime rates.
+Consequentially, if your child has just passed their test then it might be in your best interest to enforce a curfew whilst they continue to get used to driving.
+Whilst they are learning at a place like Ripchord Driving School it is important that they learn to hold safety in the highest regard.

 Balancing Restrictions and Freedoms